bkkclasses/bkkclasses.github.io/README.md

-This is our official website.
+This is our official channel.